Martinson1252/React_Typescript_Video_Notes/README.md

 ## Video Notes

 An app created using `React`, `Node.js` and `Typescript`.
-Enables creating notes of video frames and saving them on physical drive.
+It enables creating notes of video frames and saving them on physical drive.
 It has 2 sides `client` and `server`.
-Client handles frontend and server backend (also handles saving files on local drive and synchronizes the data).
+Client handles frontend while the server handles the backend including saving files on local drive and synchronizing the data.
-When chosen drawing mode user has basic tools such us: Pen, Line, Circle, Square, Rectangle, Eraser, Color Selector.
+When in drawing mode user has basic tools such us: Pen, Line, Circle, Square, Rectangle, Eraser, Color Selector.
 Notes appear on left side panel.
-When clicked the app automatically moves to specific frame with the note.
+When a note is clicked the app automatically moves to the specific frame with the note.
 Each note can be renamed and deleted.